course-details-portlet

 The candidate

-• can discuss in how theoretical positioning is important for what kind of insights research about the school and the teacher profession can develop
+• can discuss how theoretical positioning is important for what kind of insights research about the school and the teacher profession can develop

 • can formulate and in a qualified way discuss questions related to education